kubernetes-retired/service-catalog/docs/BUILD_SYSTEM.md

 For example, typing `make build` at the top level will effectively run `make -C ${DIR}` build for each component of the project.

-The subdirectory Makefiles are designed to be used both by calling `make <target>` from top level (in which case `make <target>` in all subdirectories will be executed) but also as standalone Makefiles.
+The subdirectory `Makefile`s are designed to be used both by calling `make <target>` from top level (in which case `make <target>` in all subdirectories will be executed) but also as standalone `Makefile`s.
 This is to make it possible to run `make` in each individual subdirectory, and operate on subset of the code base.

-## Subdirectory Makefiles
+## Subdirectory `Makefile`s

-Each subdirectory that contains code that must be built into an artifact has a Makefile in it.
-Generally, these Makefiles are simple because they specify a few variables, and the remainder of the Makefile code is included from `hack/Makefile.mk` and `hack/Common.mk`.
+Each subdirectory that contains code that must be built into an artifact has a `Makefile` in it.
+Generally, these `Makefile`s are simple because they specify a few variables, and the remainder of the `Makefile` code is included from `hack/Makefile.mk` and `hack/Common.mk`.

 Below is a rough outline of one of these subdirectory `Makefile`s (eliding the